Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Prototype Implementation

 \subsection{System Architecture Diagram}

-\section{Prototype Implementation}
+Figure~\ref{fig:architecture} summarizes the end-to-end processing pipeline described in the preceding sections: context tree inputs are aggregated and normalized into a 14-dimensional team vector, which is then matched against strategy templates via the adapted semantic distance module to produce ranked recommendations with diagnostic output.

+\section{Prototype~Implementation}

-The prototype of the tactical Decision Support System (DSS) was implemented in Python~3.10 using standard scientific libraries (\texttt{NumPy}, \texttt{pandas}, and \texttt{matplotlib}).
-The code follows a modular structure that mirrors the conceptual architecture described in Figure~\ref{fig:architecture}, ensuring both interpretability and extensibility.
-The complete source code is publicly available at \url{https://github.com/Aribertus/football-dss-semantic-distance}.
+The prototype of the tactical Decision Support System (DSS) was implemented in Python~3.10 using standard scientific libraries (\texttt{NumPy }, \texttt{pandas}, and~\texttt{matplotlib}).
+The~code follows a modular structure that mirrors the conceptual architecture described in Figure~\ref{fig:architecture}, ensuring both interpretability and extensibility.
+The~complete source code is publicly available at \url{https://github.com/Aribertus/football-dss-semantic-distance} (accessed on 25 February 2026).

-\subsection{Module Organization}
+\subsection{Module~Organization}

 The implementation comprises three main modules: